-For the population over the age of 16, and 65 or under; considered the workforce population, 92% are employed, with 8% unemployed.
-According to the US Bureau of Labor Statistics, the unemployment rates for Florida and Nationally are closer to 4%.
-Cape Coral has long been a considered a retirement community, so these numbers do capture a portion of the population that are still considered workforce due to age but may have retired early.
+For the population over the age of 16, and either employed or employable and looking for work; considered the workforce population, 92% are employed, with 8% unemployed.
+According to the US Bureau of Labor Statistics, the unemployment rates for Florida in 2019 were closer to 7%.
+2020 numbers are constantly changing. due in part to the pandemic, but as of July 2020 were at 11.3%.
+Cape Coral has long been а considered а retirement community, so these numbers may also capture a portion of the population that are have retired early.

-The majority of the workforce population residing in the City are employed in white collar and services work.
-Blue collar workers comprise almost a fifth of the Cape Coral workforce, with service workers slightly over another fifth.
+The majority of the workforce population residing in the city are employed in white collar work.
+Blue collar and services workers comprise almost a fifth each of the Cape Coral workforce.
 These numbers account for residents, but not for the location of employment.
-Many residents still leave the City for work.
+Many residents still leave the city for work.